Adahn/Project-CUBIOSIM/rk4/README.txt

 # ------------------- Getting started ----------------------

-1) Compile the program: when you are in the directory rk4, tape the following
+1) Compile the program using the Makefile with :
-                        command:
                         > make

                         The program gets compiled automatically